LalithShiyam/AQuaPi/README.md

 # AQuaPi Toolbox

-AQuaPi Suite: Absolute Quantification Suite, is a MATLAB based computational toolbox, for non-invasively measuring cerebral metabolic rates of glucose using the synergistic data from a fully-integrated PET/MR.The framework comprises of an image-derived input function component and a quantification component, that work together to produce cerebral metabolic rates of glucose maps.
+AQuaPi: Absolute Quantification Pipeline, is a MATLAB based computational toolbox, for non-invasively measuring cerebral metabolic rates of glucose using the synergistic data from a fully-integrated PET/MR.The framework comprises of an image-derived input function component and a quantification component, that work together to produce cerebral metabolic rates of glucose maps.

 # Abilities